tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When a demon is killed by you or one of your allies, you may immediately make a free attack (Intelligence + Level vs. MD) against up to 1d3 creatures summoned by that demon.
 If you hit, the summoned creature is instantly banished.
 This only works on creatures summoned using the demon’s random demon powers, like gate – it won’t work on demons called in other ways.

 **Quirk:** Dismissive.

 ---

+#### Rushlight Wand

+_Recharge 6+:_ When you hit a target with a ranged spell, you may cause that creature to glow from within for the rest of the battle with a bright light, as if their blood had caught fire.
+This glow makes it very difficult for the target to hide (-4 penalty to attempts to hide), and even invisible creatures shed some light (miss chances are halved).

+**Quirk:** Likes to make things burn.

+---